 Electrical safety inspections can be worth the expense to insure your family or co-worker's are not exposed to hazards created by incorrect installation practices.

-E&W Electrical, LLC is a full service generator systems provider specializing in generator sales, generator installations, and then correct service of automatic stand-by generators.
-Both the experience of service efficiency and being centrally located in North Carolina has allowed us to provide maintenance and repair services for generator sets in Asheville and other North Carolina mountain areas, the Raleigh, Durham, Chapel Hill, Greensboro areas and across the state to the beaches of Wilmington, North Carolina.
+E&W Electrical, LLC is a full service generator systems provider specializing in generator sales, generator installations, and then generator service of automatic stand-by generators.
+Both a twenty five year committment to generators, creating service efficiency, as well as being centrally located in North Carolina has allowed us to provide maintenance and repair services for generator sets in Asheville and other North Carolina mountain areas, the Raleigh, Durham, Chapel Hill, Greensboro areas and across the state to the beaches of Wilmington, North Carolina.

 We hold unlimited electrical contracting licenses in both North Carolina and Virginia, and our focus is in providing successful generator and surge protection solutions that work.
 Our success is measured by quality representation of product for our customers, not just by volume of business!